dap-biospec/G3F/Docs/G3F_Manual.md

 Open Demo_G3F.pxp

 Experiment should load G3F code automatically.
-If G3F\_main.ipf cannot be found, IgorPro will present a dialog that will allow to navigate to the G3F folder.
+If G3F_main.ipf cannot be found, IgorPro will present a dialog that will allow the user to navigate to the G3F folder.

-Demo experiment will also load the SpecEchem\_4Spec\_ForOxd\_2.ipf procedure from the Demo folder with the example of user-supplied fitting function.
+Demo experiment will also load the SpecEchem_4Spec_ForOxd_2.ipf procedure from the Demo folder with the example of user-supplied fitting function.

-The main control panel should look like this:
+Open the main control panel, and type in the values for the global variables:

 ![alt text](https://github.com/dap-biospec/G3F/blob/master/Demo/DemoPictures/Pic_1_Demo.png)